-Table 63 Test Information Descriptor
+Table 71 Test Information Descriptor

-Data field Test Information Descriptor Size.
-LS byte first Test ID Test Capabilities.
-Maps directly to the HPI type SaHpiDimiTestCapabilityT; see that definition for detailed descriptions of the individual capability bits: Bits 7 - reserved Bit 6 = 1 - this is an INFORMATIONAL test (the test is non- disruptive, always succeeds and reports certain information about the DI in its results string(s)) Bit 5 = 1 - test cancellation is supported (maps to the capability bit SAHPI_DIMITEST_CAPABILITY_TESTCANCEL) Bit 4 = 1 - test supports logging capability; the standard test parameter "Logging" is also defined for this test (maps to the capability bit SAHPI_DIMITEST_CAPABILITY_LOGGING) Bit 3 = 1 - test supports looping for a specified amount of time; the standard test parameter "Loop Time" is also defined for this test (maps to the capability bit SAHPI_DIMITEST_CAPABILITY_LOOPTIME) Bit 2 = 1 - test supports looping for a specified count of times; the standard test parameter "Loop Count" is also defined for this test (maps to the capability bit SAHPI_DIMITEST_CAPABILITY_LOOPCOUNT) Bit 1 = 1 - test supports a basic as well as extended mode; the standard test parameter "Service Mode" is also defined for this test (maps to the capability bit SAHPI_DIMITEST_CAPABILITY_SERVICEMODE)
+OFFSET Size Data Field 0 2 Test Information Descriptor Size.
+LS byte first 2 1 Test ID Test ID Test Capabilities.
+Maps directly to the HPI type SaHpiDimiTestCapabilityT; see that definition for detailed descriptions of the individual capability bits: Bits 7 - reserved Bit 6 = 1 - this is an INFORMATIONAL test (the test is non- disruptive, always succeeds and reports certain information about the DI in its results string(s)) Bit 5 = 1 - test cancellation is supported (maps to the capability bit SAHPI_DIMITEST_CAPABILITY_TESTCANCEL) Bit 4 = 1 - test supports logging capability; the standard test parameter "Logging" is also defined for this test (maps to the capability bit SAHPI_DIMITEST_CAPABILITY_LOGGING) Bit 3 = 1 - test supports looping for a specified amount of time; the standard test parameter "Loop Time" is also defined for this test (maps to the capability bit SAHPI_DIMITEST_CAPABILITY_LOOPTIME) Bit 2 = 1 - test supports looping for a specified count of times; the standard test parameter "Loop Count" is also defined for this test (maps to the capability bit SAHPI_DIMITEST_CAPABILITY_LOOPCOUNT) Bit 1 = 1 - test supports a basic as well as extended mode; the standard test parameter "Service Mode" is also defined for this test (maps to the capability bit SAHPI_DIMITEST_CAPABILITY_SERVICEMODE) Bit 0 = 1 - test supports FINALONLY, ONDEMAND, ASYNC results output capabilities; the standard test parameter "Results Output" is also defined for this test (maps to the capability bit SAHPI_DIMITEST_CAPABILITY_RESULTSOUTPUT)